 They use these impressions to design the customized brackets used in lingual braces.
 The impressions are sent to a lab, which creates the brackets.
 It usually takes about 4-6 weeks to make and send back the brackets to your orthodontist.

-Once the lingual braces are applied, you will wear them throughout your treatment, typically 12-36 months.
+Once the lingual braces are applied, you will wear braces throughout your treatment, typically 12-36 months.
 They are nearly invisible to others, offering effective treatment without disrupting your smile.

 Lingual braces tend to cost more than traditional metal braces, typically around $10,000 to $13,000.
 They are expensive due to the materials, time to treat, and lab costs to fabricate those brackets.